12th Edition India Art Festival Returns with a Spectacular Showcase of Creativity from Feb 8-11 - www.lokmattimes.com

 12th Edition India Art Festival Returns with a Spectacular Showcase of Creativity from Feb 8-11

-VMPL New Delhi [India], February 9: Mumbai welcomed the 45 Art Galleries and 550 Artists for the 12th edition ...
+Mumbai (Maharashtra) [India], February 9: Mumbai is all welcomed the 45 Art Galleries and 550 Artists for the 12th ...

-New Delhi [India], February 9: Mumbai welcomed the 45 Art Galleries and 550 Artists for the 12th edition of the India Art Festival hosted at the Nehru Centre in Worli from February 8 to 11.
-The edition of the India Art Festival in Mumbai after the grand success of respective editions at Delhi and Bengaluru presents city art lovers with wide choices of over 5000+ artworks in various styles, different mediums, and myriad subjects.
+Mumbai (Maharashtra) [India], February 9: Mumbai is all welcomed the 45 Art Galleries and 550 Artists for the 12th edition of India Art Festival hosted at the Nehru Centre in Worli from February 8 to 11.
+The edition of India Art Festival at Mumbai after the grand success of respective editions at Delhi and Bengaluru presents city art lovers with wide choices over 5000+ artworks in various styles, different mediums, and myriad subjects.
 For art enthusiasts and collectors alike, the India Art Festival 2024 is a celebration of diversity, creativity, and the timeless allure of artistic expression.
-The programme was inaugurated by Mangal Prabhat Lodha, Guardian Minister of State, Maharashtra, Poetess- Philanthropist Manju Lodha, Atul Kulkarni, Kiiran Patel, Rupali Suri and Rozlyn Khan among others.
+The programme was inaugurated by Hon Mangal Prabhat Lodha.
+Guardian Minister of State, Maharashtra, Poetess- Philanthropist Manju Lodha, Atul Kulkarni, Kiiran Patel, Rupali Suri and Rozlyn Khan among others.

 This year India Art Festival is offering not only a visual feast but also a multitude of fusion shows, live music performances, mesmerizing live painting demonstrations, and captivating film screenings.
 A standout feature of the event is the enlightening film “The Eternal Canvas – 12,000 Years Journey through Indian Art,” a cinematic exploration of India’s rich artistic heritage spanning millennia.
 This cinematic journey provides a sweeping overview of the evolution of Indian art, from prehistoric times to contemporary expressions.